 Today’s stock prices

-Browse live share prices, exchanges and charts data of the top stocks to invest in.
-Stay in touch with the biggest winners and losers worldwide.
+Browse live share prices, exchanges, and data for the top stocks you can trade.
+Stay in touch with the winners and losers worldwide in real-time.

 |General Electric Co.|

-If you are new to stocks and shares then you have come to the right place.
-Get started in style with our courses, terminology definitions and everything needed to progress to an advanced level; whether its long-term investment or day-trading.
+If you are new to investing in stocks and shares then you have come to the right place.
+Get started with our beginner-friendly courses, which take you through everything you need to know to become a successful investor.